+- High sensitivity

 - High resolution

+- Nightglow (night sky radiance)

 - Day-to-night imaging

+- Covert illumination

 - See covert lasers and beacons

+- No cryogenic cooling required

-- · Conventional, low-cost visible spectrum lenses
+- Conventional, low-cost visible spectrum lenses

+- Small size

 - Low power

 What is InGaAs?

 InGaAs, or indium gallium arsenide, is an alloy of gallium arsenide and indium arsenide.
 In a more general sense, it belongs to the InGaAsP quaternary system that consists of alloys of indium arsenide (InAs), gallium arsenide (GaAs), indium phosphide (InP), and gallium phosphide (GaP).
 As gallium and indium belong to Group III of the Periodic Table, and arsenic and phosphorous belong to Group V, these binary materials and their alloys are all III-V compound semiconductors.